 Ensure expenditure is prioritised, regularly reviewed and reflects resident's priorities

-The CFO has agreed with the CEO and Lead Member for Finance that the LTFS publication will be merged into a single MTFP that accompanies the budget for approval in February.
 Budget consultation results are included in the February Policy report.
 Support was shown for the Council's newly identified priorities as included in the survey.

 Improve the Council's commercial acumen and generate additional income